Network Builder Features and Options#

 print(edge)

-The following small network will display the following like the following (note that the order of edges may be different)
+BMTK will display the edge parameters from an example small network as follows: (note that the order of edges may be different)

 5